Andreascy01/Data-Structures-Project/README.md

 Data-Structures-Project

-Its a project where i compare different data structureS.
+Its a project where i compare different data structures.
 In the file "Project Report" there is a more detailted report (in Greek) for each data structure.